 📱 IoS or Android?
 Download for free from Apple Store/Google play the new game Dream Fighters and let the fun begin!

-For the first time, women that deal with domestic violence can get in touch with those who managed to overcome an abusive relationship by means of an online platform: sieureusesc.ro.
-The platform’s one of kind mechanism is rooted in the personal example of those who made it, supporting women that are still trapped in the violence’s vicious circle and helping the latter.
+For the first time, women that deal with domestic violence can get in touch with those who managed to overcome an abusive relationship through an online platform: sieureusesc.ro.

 For many Romanian women, domestic violence is more than a breaking news title, it’s the reality awaiting at home.
 The silence tied to this type of abuse often turns women into sad numbers of abuse victims that lose their lives or suffer without anybody knowing of it.